A phase inversion benchmark for multiscale multiphase flows: Definition of the phase inversion benchmark

-The fluid properties correspond approximately to oil (fluid 1) and water (fluid 2).
+{The viscosities and densities considered here correspond approximately to a light oil or hydrocarbon (fluid 1) and water (fluid 2).
 These configurations are interesting in so far as they provide interface and turbulent characteristics similar to those of jet atomization with simpler and more easily controlled initial conditions, and are as a result more convenient for numerical simulations.
-These liquid-liquid two-phase flows make it possible to select easily a range of Reynolds numbers smaller, or even equivalent, to those encountered in real atomization processes while exhibiting equivalent dynamics.
-The characteristics of fluid 1 and related dimensionless numbers are given in Tables \ref{tab:dim},\ref{tab:dimcases} and \ref{tab:nondim}.
+These liquid-liquid two-phase flows make it possible to select easily a Reynolds number range smaller, or even equivalent, to those encountered in real atomization processes while exhibiting equivalent dynamics.
+The characteristics of the fluids and related dimensionless numbers are given in Tables \ref{tab:dim}, \ref{tab:dimcases} and \ref{tab:nondim}.
 Case 1 corresponds to a configuration with moderate fragmentation.
-Case 2 has increased size and thus larger Reynolds number (by a factor of 30 compared to case 1).
-The Weber number is also higher in case 2, (by a factor of 10 compared to case 1) but does not grow as rapidly as the Reynolds number since surface tension was also artificially increased.
-This was done specifically to avoid having an exceedingly large Weber number which would lead to excessive fragmentation of the interface.
-Nevertheless both cases involve large inertial effects and low capillary forces resulting in the generation of a large number of droplets.
+The box used in case 2 has a larger size and thus yields a larger Reynolds number (by a factor of 30 compared to case 1).
+The Weber number is also higher in case 2, (by a factor of 10 compared to case 1) but is increased less than the Reynolds number since surface tension was also artificially increased.
+This was done specifically to avoid having an exceedingly large Weber number which would lead to excessive fragmentation of the interface, making it even harder than it is now to capture most of the small-scale structures and droplets.}

+{The small scales of the flow may be characterized by the Kolmogorov scale $\eta_K = \Re^{-3/4} H$ and the Hinze scale $\eta_H = \We^{-3/5} H$.
+Both scales are given in Table \ref{tab:nondim}.
+While the Kolmogorov scale is very small, and prevents any attempt at DNS with the grids used in the paper (up to 2048 grid points in each direction), the Hinze scale is larger, and as $\eta_H/H > 1/100$, it should be easily possible to resolve droplets at the Hinze scale.
+We note, however, that droplet sizes much smaller than the Hinze scale have been observed in numerical simulations of atomization \cite{ling2019two} and that one can estimate the diameter of the Taylor-Culick rims involved in the atomization process to be $d_{T} = \We^{-1} H \ll \eta_H$ (see \cite{marcotte2019density} for a detailed derivation of $d_T$ and its significance).
+Notice that for both reference simulations below, the cell size $\Delta x$ is such that $\Delta x < d_T/4$.}